gurbaninow/api-public/README.md

 # GurbaniNow API [![badge](https://img.shields.io/badge/Powered%20By-GurbaniNow-blue.svg)](https://github.com/GurbaniNow)

-:zap: Fast and Powerful JSON API used by [GurbaniNow Search](https://search.gurbaninow.com) and many other projects.
+:zap: 🙏 Fast and Powerful JSON API used by [GurbaniNow Search](https://search.gurbaninow.com) and many other projects.

 GurbaniNow API utilizes the [CloudFlare CDN](https://www.cloudflare.com/cdn/) to bring Gurbani to developers all over the [world](https://www.cloudflare.com/network/) at lightning fast speeds!

 If you need help, have an issue, or would like to request an feature, please submit it [here](https://github.com/GurbaniNow/gurbaninow-api/issues/new)!

+#### The API is located at https://api.gurbaninow.com.

 ![alt text](https://i.imgur.com/3jmzSNa.jpg)